Swedish invasion of Saxony: Combat of Frauenwald

 Almost an hour later, in the early afternoon, Görtz stumbled upon the Swiss battalion in full march near Gießübel (Schleusegrund).
 He launched a mounted attack through the forest without success.
 The Swiss established a solid defence, forcing the Swedes to dismount their horses to attack.
 They advanced in the cover of the trees but were initially unable to dislodge the enemy.
 A request to surrender by Görtz was likewise refused.
 He then sent Ryttmästare Törnflycht to attack their rear, and prepared cavalry in the front.
 After an hour of fighting, the Swiss, attacked from all sides and with their commanding-officer wounded, threw down their arms and fled.
 (Note: Allegedly, the "Frenchmen" (!) cried out for quarter.
 However, because their fire seemed to intensify, or because their cries were mistaken for enemy reinforcements, the Swedes renewed their attack, surrounding them.)
 Darkness prevented Görtz from pursuing much further.
 He sent orders for Adlerberg to rendezvous with him at Ilmenau.
 The Saxon army broke up into companies, with some retreating towards Franconia, others towards Coburg and Bayreuth, while the battered Russians fled towards the Bohemian Forest.
 Most of their baggage was abandoned.

 The Swedes reported a total loss of about 50 men, including three officers killed, and two officers with 37 lower ranks wounded.
-Other reports of Swedish casualties ranges from 20 in total, to two officers killed, four wounded, and 150 lower ranks killed and wounded.
+Other reports of Swedish casualties range from 20 in total, to two officers killed, four wounded, and 150 lower ranks killed and wounded.

 News from Erfurt mentions 100 killed Russians near Ilmenau, and a Swedish report claims 30 captured.
 The reports also state that at least 80 enemies were killed at Frauenwalder Pass and Gießübel, and 47 captured, including one major and ten officers.
 In total, at least 100 captured and 130 killed since Ilmenau.
-No Saxon casualty reports exist, however, civilians estimate them to at least 18 killed and 50–60 captured at Gießübel.
+No Saxon casualty reports exist, however, civilians estimate them to be at least 18 killed and 50–60 captured at Gießübel.
 An additional 60 wounded is plausible.
 Other estimates puts them at 18 killed and 50 wounded.